delatech/moo-php/README.md

 shape, or form derived from any internal stuff at Moo, or representative of anything that might happen at Moo.
 It is not supported by Moo.
 Blah, blah, etc. Basically, if it explodes, don't contact Moo.

+It requires the php-marshaller library to be available via autoloading.

 Usage
 -----
+Grab the php-marshaller library (https://github.com/JonathanO/php-marshaller) and arrange for the packages within it to be autoloadable.

 There's an example called packManipulator.php in the examples directory.
 It sets up the API client and creates a businesscard pack with some stuff in it.